woocommerce/action-scheduler-admin/README.md

  - `npm run clean` : Clean the `/dist/` folder where the React app lives
  - `npm run build:core` : Build a production version
- - `npm start` : Build a development version, watch files for changes
+ - `npm run start` : Build a development version, watch files for changes
  - `npm run prebuild` : Check for outdated dependencies and update those found

 There are also some helper scripts: